 The American alligator is the largest reptile in North America, reaching over 16 feet from head to tail.
 The young are black or dark gray with bright yellow stripes.
 As they age, they lose the yellow, leaving only a black or dark gray coloring.

 The American alligator feeds on a variety of animals.
 They will eat almost any prey that comes within range.
 They will also eat the carcass of an animal if given the chance.
 Alligators will eat any time, but only if the temperature of the water is above 70 degrees Fahrenheit.
 Young alligators eat mostly insects and small fish.
+They use their tongue to seal their throat when they open their mouth to grab their food.

 The range of the American alligator includes all of the land along the bank of the Gulf of Mexico.